 - to move freely in a range of ways such as skipping, hopping, walking

-- climb equipment using alternate feet
+- to climb equipment using alternate feet

-- jumping with control and co-ordination
+- to jump with control and coordination

-- participation in team games, developing simple tactics for attacking and defending
+- participate in team games, developing simple tactics for attacking and defending

-- performing dances using simple movement patterns.
+- perform dances/sequences using simple movement patterns.

-- running, jumping, throwing and catching in isolation and in combination
+- use running, jumping, throwing and catching in isolation and in combination

-- to develop flexibility, strength, technique and control
+- develop flexibility, strength, technique and control

-- to perform dances using a range of movement patterns
+- perform dances using a range of movement patterns

 - take part in outdoor and adventurous activity challenges both individually and within a team